edgars-dev/edgars-dev/site/themes/hugo-creative-portfolio-theme/site/content/portfolio/usbisp-to-usbasp.md

 date: 2020-05-19T07:37:37.385Z
 tags:
   - adasdd
-  - asdadsad
+  - howto
-weight: 1
+weight: 8
 ---
 Why this is a link?
 Changed from admin panel.
 I needed USBASP programmer and recently I bought this [USBISP](https://www.ebay.com/itm/262136733478) by inattention.
 Turns out it can be easy modified to work as USBASP.
 Just by changing firmware.

 <!--more-->

 I found tutorial on how to do it, borrowed a working USBASP from a friend and was almost sure it shouldn't take longer than 10 mins to do the trick.
 But there were some difficulties.

 So, let's begin.
 You gonna need a working USBASP programmer.